Does Your Board "Get" Your Financials?

 One of the most common financial documents to circulate is the statement of financial position (the balance sheet).
 It shows an organization's assets (cash, accounts receivable, and property and equipment), liabilities (accounts payable and long-term debt) and net assets (unrestricted, temporarily restricted and permanently restricted resources).
 Long lists of numbers can have a dizzying effect on readers.

-Or, you could create a two-slice pie chart that shows what portion of total assets can quickly be converted to cash (cash equivalents, investments and accounts receivable) vs. the portion that cannot (property and equipment).
+Or, you could create a two-slice pie chart that shows what portion of total assets can quickly be converted to cash (cash equivalents, investments and accounts receivable) vs. the portion that can't (property and equipment).

 Use Bar Charts to Show Change